luspi/photoqt/README.md

 - Qt >= 5.9
 - CMake (needed for building PhotoQt)
-- libarchive
 - Qt5 ImageFormats

-Make sure that you have the required QML modules installed:
+Make sure that you have all the required QML modules installed:
 QtGraphicalEffects, QtMultimedia, QtQuick, QtQuick.Controls, QtQuick.Controls.Styles, QtQuick.Layouts, QtQuick.Window.

-Dependencies, that are needed by default, but can be disabled via CMake
+Dependencies, that are needed by default, but can be disabled via CMake:

+- LibArchive
 - Exiv2
-- GraphicsMagick
+- ImageMagick _or_ GraphicsMagick
 - LibRaw
 - Poppler
 - FreeImage
 - DevIL
 - pugixml

+Please note that some of these should remain enabled if at all possible as they greatly enhance the experience of PhotoQt (e.g., LibArchive, pugixml).
+Others can be disabled quite safely with the only effect being the number of supported image formats.

 #### NOTE